 Significant Environmental Hazards

-Beginning on March 1, 2026, Public Act 25-6 Section 3 changes the Significant Environmental Hazard (SEH) Program to only apply to newly discovered releases at sites that have been accepted into a Brownfields program and releases being remediated under the Property Transfer Program.
+Beginning on March 1, 2026, Public Act 25-6 Section 3 changes the Significant Environmental Hazard (SEH) Program to apply only to newly discovered existing releases at sites that have been accepted into a Brownfields program and releases being remediated under the Property Transfer Program.

-Newly discovered releases that will no longer be regulated as SEHs will be regulated as Significant Existing Releases as described in RCSA 134tt-1(e) in the Release-Based Cleanup Regulation beginning March 1, 2026.
+Newly discovered existing releases that will no longer be regulated as SEHs will be regulated as Significant Existing Releases (SERs) as described in RCSA 134tt-1(e) in the Release-Based Cleanup Regulations (RBCRs) beginning March 1, 2026.

-Section 22a-6u of the Connecticut General Statutes (CGS) requires the owner of property which is the source or location of pollution causing a significant environmental hazard to notify the Department of Energy & Environmental Protection (DEEP) after they become aware of such conditions.
+Section 22a-6u of the Connecticut General Statutes (CGS) requires the owner of property that is in a brownfields program or the Property Transfer Program and is the source or location of pollution causing a significant environmental hazard to notify the Department of Energy & Environmental Protection (DEEP) after they become aware of such conditions.

 A technical environmental professional (TEP) must notify clients and the owner of a property if, while investigating pollution, a determination is made that an environmental hazard is present.
-A TEP is anyone, including a licensed environmental professional, who collects soil, water, vapor, or air samples to investigate and remediate soil or water pollution as an employee or consultant of a public or private employer.
+A TEP is anyone who collects soil, water, vapor, or air samples to investigate and remediate soil or water pollution as an employee or consultant of a public or private employer.

 In some circumstances, if an owner does not notify DEEP, the TEP's client must report the hazard to DEEP.